domnantas/gilded-rose/README.md

 According to the requirements, I have prepared the following plan:

+- [ ] Fix type errors in the current code
 - [ ] Write unit tests for current code to gain a better understanding of the requirements and prepare for the refactoring
 - [ ] Refactor the code according to the principles above
 - [ ] Create a CRUD UI for the inventory using React